 Approximately 60% of students receive financial aid: In the last decade, the amount of our average need-based grant increased by more than 90%, about twice as much as the amount of tuition increases for the same period.

-75% of students graduate debt free: Princeton's no loan policy has made it possible for most students to graduate with no debt.
-For seniors who do borrow, the average total indebtedness at graduation is typically between $5,000 and $6,000.
+83% of recent seniors graduated debt free: Princeton's no loan policy has made it possible for most students to graduate with no debt.
+For seniors who borrowed, the average total indebtedness at graduation was $6,600.

 A reasonable expected contribution from students and their parents: We determine a family's ability to pay using Princeton's own need formula, with fair and generous individual results.